pndhkm/monstack/README.md

 - Copy `ansible/group_vars/all-example.yml` to `group_vars/all.yml`.
 - Copy `ansible/inventory-example` to `inventory`.

-To perform the [initial setup](./docs/setup-local.md), then use the following Ansible command:
+To perform the [initial setup](./docs/setup-local.md), before executing the Ansible playbook, ensure that you are in the Ansible directory:

+    cd ansible

+then use the following Ansible command:

     ansible-playbook -i inventory play/setup-host.yml -e "HOSTS=server"